 Intangible assets with finite lives are tested for impairment whenever events or circumstances indicate that the carrying amount may not be recoverable.
 Accordingly, the Company records impairment losses on long-lived assets used in operations or expected to be disposed of when indicators of impairment exist and the undiscounted cash flows expected to be derived from those assets are less than carrying amounts of these assets.
-At December 31, 2014 and 2013, there was no impairment to the Company's patents or other investments held by the Company.
+At December 31, 2015 and December 31 2014, there was no impairment to the Company's patents.
+At December 31, 2015, the Company wrote-off in full its investment of \$576,000 in Lifestreams Technologies Corporation (see Note D hereof).